• Automobile Products

 Global EV Supply Network Integration

-Sri Lankan component manufacturers are increasingly integrating into global automotive supply networks through direct partnerships, joint ventures, and OEM-specific design capabilities.
+Sri Lankan component manufacturers are increasingly integrating into global automotive supply networks through direct partnerships with tier-one manufacturers, joint ventures with international technology leaders, and development of OEM-specific design capabilities.

 Preferential Trade Access